The Power of Change

 There is a constant tension between change and staying the course, trailblazing and tradition.
 When it comes to business decisions, some people change their minds as often as they change their clothes.
 These seem to be changes for the sake of change.
 And usually they are defended in the name of progress!
 As a teacher, I watched changes come and go.
 By the time I retired, education methods and philosophies had pretty much returned to where they had started forty years before.

 On the other hand, some leaders are so stuck in their ways that they swear they’ll never change.
 Which is worse, change on a whim or change that will never come?
 Somewhere in the middle a successful leader needs to land.
-Otherwise an organization or company can lose its mission focus or become ineffective and obsolete.
+Otherwise our organization or company can lose its mission focus or become ineffective and obsolete.

 Some people don’t deal well with change.
 Face it.
 None of us deals well with change… unless we’re the ones initiating it.